Nyuksensky District: Transportation

 Nyuksenitsa stands on the road connecting Vologda and Veliky Ustyug, and in Nyuksenitsa the road moves over the bridge from the left bank to the right bank of the Sukhona.
 Another paved road branches off in Nyuksenitsa northwest to Tarnogsky Gorodok and further to Oktyabrsky in Arkhangelsk Oblast.
 There is regular passenger bus service on both roads.

 The Sukhona is navigable within the district; however, there is no passenger navigation.

 Nyuksenitsa has an oil-pumping station in the Baltic Pipeline System.

 Culture and recreation

 The district contains 130 objects classified as cultural and historical heritage of local importance.
 Most of these are wooden farm buildings and churches built prior to 1917.

 The only state museum in the district is the Nyuksenitsa Regional Museum, located in Nyuksenitsa.

+Controversies

+Dismissal of Yulia Shevtsova

+Yulia Shevtsova (Юлия Шевцова), head of the Nyuksensky municipal district, was dismissed in May 2025 following a scandal involving a TikTok video of her 19-year-old daughter, Ksenia.
+In the video, Ksenia boasted about her mother's position and threatened to send her enemies to a "special military operation," (Russian invasion of Ukraine) prompting public outrage.
+In the video, the girl is heard in Russian saying: “What’s wrong with you, dumbo?
+Do you know who my mother is?
+The mayor!
+(We’ll send you to the SVO).”
+The comment was allegedly made during a personal conflict with her boyfriend.

+Despite apologies from both Shevtsova and her daughter, Vologda Region Governor Georgy Filimonov condemned the remarks as offensive and incompatible with the region's values, leading to Shevtsova's resignation.
+Filimonov suggested Shevtsova focus on her daughter's upbringing, recommending nursing courses and a volunteer internship at a military hospital for Ksenia.
+Shevtsova, born in 1975, had served as head of the district since October 2024, with a background in law and regional administration.